-Services that are covered for you What you must pay when you get these services Outpatient mental health care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse \$20 copayment for Medicare-covered Mental Health Specialty Individual Sessions. practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws.
-Medicare-covered Mental Health Specialty Group Sessions. \$25 copayment for Medicare-covered Psychiatric Services Individual Sessions. \$5 copayment for Medicare-covered Psychiatric Services Group Sessions.
+Services that are covered for you What you must pay when you get these services Outpatient mental health care Covered services include: Mental health services provided by a state- licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare- qualified mental health care professional as allowed under applicable state laws.
+50% coinsurance for Medicare- covered Mental Health Specialty Individual and Group sessions.
+Authorization is required.
+45% coinsurance for Medicare- covered Psychiatric Individual and Group sessions.

 Services that are covered for you What you must pay when you get these services Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs). \$35 copayment for Occupational Therapy, Physical Therapy, or Speech/Language Pathology services per visit.
+Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs). \$30 copayment for Occupational Therapy, Physical Therapy, or Speech/Language Pathology services per visit.
 Authorization is required.
 Outpatient substance abuse services These programs offer treatment for substance abuse on an outpatient basis, in individual and group settings.
-20% coinsurance for Outpatient substance abuse services Individual and Group Sessions.
+20% coinsurance for Medicare- covered Outpatient Substance Abuse Services Individual and Group sessions.

 Services that are covered for you What you must pay when you get these services Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-We also cover Diagnostic Colonoscopies.
-20% coinsurance for Outpatient Surgery at an Outpatient Hospital or Ambulatory Surgical Center.
+Even if you stay in the hospital overnight, you might still be considered an "outpatient." \$250 copayment for Outpatient Surgery at an Outpatient Hospital. \$100 copayment Outpatient Surgery at an Ambulatory Surgical Center.
 There is no coinsurance or copayment for a Diagnostic Colonoscopy at an Ambulatory Surgical Center.

-Services that are covered for you ser

-Over the Counter (OTC)

-Members receive an OTC card with a quarterly maximum amount provided by Elderplan Extra Help (HMO) to purchase eligible OTC items.
-The OTC benefit must be used within the quarter.
-Any remaining OTC card balance cannot be carried over to the next quarter.
+What you must pay when you get Services that are covered for you these services Over-the-Counter (OTC) You may purchase up to \$26 every Members receive an OTC card with a month of eligible monthly maximum amount provided by OTC items.
+The Elderplan Assist (HMO IE-SNP) to OTC card balance purchase eligible OTC items.
+The OTC cannot be carried benefit must be used within the month.
+Any over to the next remaining OTC card balance cannot be month. carried over to the next month.
 The OTC card is not a debit or credit card and cannot be converted to cash, nor can it be used to purchase Part B or Part D covered prescription drugs.

-Other OTC benefits:

-Nicotine Replacement Therapy (The Nicotine Replacement Therapy (NRT) being offered does not duplicate any Part D OTC or formulary drugs).
+Other OTC benefits: • Nicotine Replacement Therapy (The Nicotine Replacement Therapy (NRT) being offered does not duplicate any Part D OTC or formulary drugs).

-You may purchase up to \$60 every quarter of eligible OTC items.
-The OTC card balance cannot be carried over to the next quarter.

-For eligible members the OTC benefits combines with Special Supplemental Benefits for the chronically Ill (SSBCI).
-See Special Supplemental Benefits for Chronically Ill section for additional details.